Moving House with a Cat

 - When you introduce your cat to their new garden and area outside, keep the outings short and stay with them.
 It is important not to carry your cat outside, allow it to decide if it wants to explore.
 The best time to do this is to let them out just before feeding them.
 Let your cat explore for a few minutes, then entice your cat back inside, by shaking its food or calling them as you would usually do at mealtimes.
 If your cat is used to a harness then it may be useful to walk it around the garden on a lead.
 The aim of this is to make your new home the centre of your cat's territory, which is the source of food and shelter.

-After travelling with your cat or cat transportation, do remember that every cat has their own character.
+The best way on how to settle a cat into a new home after travelling with your cat or cat transportation, do remember that every cat has their own character.
 It could take 1 week, 2 weeks and, in some cases, months before your cat can be allowed outside unattended.
 You are the cat owner and you are the best person to judge when the right time is for your cat to go out on their own.
 Your cat will come to love their new home in their own time.

-Thanks for Reading our guide on:
+Thanks for Reading our Best Guide on: